401-advanced-javascript-tia/resty/README.md

 ### **Phase 2: Testing and Deployment**
 - Testing of React components and applications
 - Uses best practices for testing Behaviors and Acceptance Criteria
-- Integrates with an online CI framework
-- Deploy to GitHub Pages, Netlify, and/or AWS
+- Deploy to GitHub Pages

 ### **Phase 3: State and Props**
 - Create multiple components to handle each aspect of the Application